The Chief Operating Officer Job Description for Scaling Fintech Firms

 This leader focuses on building the foundational processes for a team of 20 to 50 employees.

-They implement standard operating procedures that reduce onboarding time for new hires by 14 days.
+They implement standard operating procedures that reduce new-hire onboarding time by 14 days.

-They directly manage vendor relationships to reduce operational overheads by 15% in the first year.
+They directly manage vendor relationships, reducing operational overheads by 15% in the first year.

 The Scaleup and Digital Banking COO